-A registration date will be established according to the date the application is received.
+Registration information will be mailed in May to students who have indicated a Fall start term on their application for admission; and students indicating a Spring (January) start will receive the information in December.
+This information is sent out in the order that applications for admissions are received.
+Selecting a date for your registration can be made on-line, by phone or mail.
+Summer students need to check our web site: www.niacc.edu/summer for registration information and instructions.
 On your scheduled registration day, you will learn about programs and services available, schedule classes, and arrange payment options.
-All items listed under Applying to the College must be on file by your registration day or it will delay the registration process.
+All items listed under Applying to the College must be on file by our registration day or it will delay the registration process.